dkorpel/sbin/README.md

 If a field in a struct has the `@sbinSkip` attribute, the field will not be serialized.
 Upon deserialization the field will have the value of the static initializer if there is one, or `.init` otherwise.

+### size_t fields

+Unfortunately `size_t` is an alias and not its own type, so it can't be detected with introspection:
+It just gets substituted for `uint` / `ulong` depending on the target architecture.
+To make a struct with `size_t` fields binary compatible between 32-bit and 64-bit builds, add the `@sbinSizeT` attribute.
+This will serialize the field as `ulong`, even on 32-bit.

 ### Variable length integers